gridl/EvenVizion/README.md

 ## About the project

-This project was created for getting EvenVizion component.
+EvenVizion - is a video-based camera localization component.
+It allows evaluating the relative positions of objects and translating the coordinates of the object relative to the frame into a fixed coordinate system.
+To determine the position of the object, the main task was set – the creation of a fixed coordinate system.
+To solve this, we createdthe EvenVizion component.
+We show that the task can be solved even in bad filming conditions (sharp camera movement,bad weather conditions, filming in the dark and so on).

-As a result you get json with the homography matrices for each frame.
+As a result you get JSON with the homography matrices for each frame.

 More about the project structure, mathematical tools used and the explanation of visualization you can find in <a href="EvenVizion - video based camera localization componen.pdf">EvenVizion - video based camera localization component.pdf</a>

 <img src='./experiment/test_video_processing/original_video_with_EvenVizion/original_video_with_EvenVizion.gif'>